cryp-taur/Dr.angel/README.md

 </div>

 # TANIS Function Overview
-TANIS is a repair and optimization-based Agent AI assistant built on the Eliza open-source model, designed to provide optimization solutions for decentralized AI models.
+TANIS is an AI from hell💀TANIS is a repair and optimization-based Agent AI assistant built on the Eliza open-source model, designed to provide optimization solutions for decentralized AI models.
 It relies on Claude's powerful code review and repair capabilities, along with a self-developed open-source web crawler technology, to assist any Agent in optimizing code and providing a knowledge base for enhancement.

 ---